 A cracked radiator fix for plastic radiators is much cheaper than the metallic ones.
 This is the case because you can spray an adhesive to seal the leak.
 This adhesive contains a mixture of two parts of epoxy and JB weld material.

-Alternatively, you can also opt for to purchase a ready made kit from auto stores and use it to repair your radiator.
+Alternatively, you can also opt to purchase a ready-made kit from auto stores and use it to repair your radiator.
 However, if the damage is extensive, you will have to replace it.

 Steps to fix a cracked radiator plastic

 If you want to save some bucks for your repair cost, then you have to know how to fix a cracked radiator plastic yourself.
 This is the case because, with this knowledge, you get to avoid labor costs that a mechanic will charge you if he repairs it for you.

 Purchase a ready-made kit that is designed specifically for fixing cracks from your local auto store.
 It comes with directions, so follow it to the letter.
 Your kit may entail the following; sandpaper, fiberglass cloth, two-part epoxy and a metal tube brush.
 Before you begin to fix, ensure that the radiator is cool, empty, and grease-free.

 - Prep the area that you plan on fixing.
 Clean the dirt and grease with a rag

 - Sand the surface using the sandpaper to remove any remnant

 - Using a drill, drill holes at the end of each crack to prevent it from breaking further